 The military situation at the front remains difficult for Ukrainian forces.
-Russian troops are slowly but surely moving forward.
+Russian troops are slowly but surely advancing.
 This creates additional pressure on Kyiv, forcing the country's leadership to look for new strategies to counter the aggressor.
 Despite the heroic resistance of the Ukrainian military, the situation remains extremely tense.

 Political uncertainty in the West

-At the same time, Germany plans to halve its military aid to Ukraine next year.
-Berlin expects that Ukraine will be able to cover most of its military needs at the expense of $50 billion in loans obtained from frozen Russian assets.
-This is also a cause for concern in Kyiv, as a reduction in military aid could affect the country's defense capabilities.
+Meanwhile, Germany plans to halve its military aid to Ukraine next year.
+Berlin expects Ukraine to be able to cover most of its military needs with $50 billion in loans from frozen Russian assets.
+This also raises concerns in Kyiv, as the reduction in military aid could affect the country's defense capabilities.

 Zelensky hints at negotiations